|

 Scammers set their sights on Resident Evil: Afterlife

 Resident Evil.
 Man, those films are terrible.
 Frankly, I’m happy to end the writeup right there, but if I did you’d miss out on all the fun.
-Resident Evil Afterlife is now in cinemas (unfortunately) and scammers are all too happy to cash in. watchresidentevil4(dot)com is our port of call today: Try to watch the film, and you’re prompted to install ClickPotato (from Pinball Corp). ...
+Resident Evil Afterlife is now in cinemas (unfortunately) and scammers are all too happy to cash in. watchresidentevil4(dot)com is our port of call today: Try to watch the film, and you’re prompted to install ClickPotato (from Pinball Corp).
+There’s also four other items preticked, which is nice of them.
+Installing that lot gives you a prompt to “see premium content”. ...

 New phishing-spam waves using Facebook as bait